 Health risks: The baby can be starved of oxygen and nutrition, and the mum can experience bleeding and cramps.
 Placental abruption may also trigger premature birth.

 Signs and symptoms: Continuous or sudden stomach pain, bleeding from the vagina sometimes with discomfort and tenderness of the uterus.

 Treatment: If you are close to being full term and you have mild placental disruption, your doctor may suggest immediate delivery of your baby, either via induced labour or C-section.
 If you are diagnosed with this condition early on in your pregnancy, you will probably be monitored closely by your healthcare provider.

-What it is: Medical experts explain that this condition is a result of placental blood vessels growing too deeply into the wall of the uterus.
+What it is: Medical experts explain that placenta accreta is a result of placental blood vessels growing too deeply into the wall of the uterus.
 Also, “more-aggressive forms of this problem can also occur if the placenta invades the muscles of the uterus (placenta increta) or if the placenta grows through the uterine wall (placenta percreta).”

-Risk factors: Previous uterine surgery or having had placenta previa.
+Risk factors: Previous uterine surgery or have had placenta previa.